phiten/mgos32-to-tasmota32/README.md

 ## Prerequisites

-1. Update the Shelly device to the latest firmware.
+1. Update the Shelly device to the latest firmware
 2. Download the convert *.zip package for your device (See release section)

 ## Let’s start

 ### Replace Shelly with Tasmota32 firmware

-1. Connect your Shelly device to Wi-Fi or LAN
+1. Connect to your Shelly device via Wi-Fi or LAN
-2. Navigate to Settings > Firmware and drag & drop the convert *.zip in the firmware update area.
+2. Navigate to Settings > Firmware and drag & drop the convert *.zip in the firmware update area
-3. Click the **Update** button.
+3. Click the **Update** button
-4. Wait for the device to finish updating.
+4. Device is updating, finished in 1-2 minutes
 5. If Shelly Web frontend is back after the update, repeat the steps above.
 6. The Web frontend does not react anymore now.
 7. Connect to the new opened Tasmota Wi-Fi access point and add the device to your Wi-Fi (full Internet access needed).